ToposInstitute/RelationalThinking-Book/_sources/chp4-graph-relationships.md

 In this chapter we will develop a powerful answer to this question.

-Let's set this swarm aside for now and return to it at the end, armed with a new understanding of the instance relationships.
+Let's set this swarm of thought bubbles aside for now and return to it at the end, armed with a new understanding of how its instances are related.
 At that point we will be ready to move up the fourth rung or in our ladder of abstactions (our last, mercifully!), from schemas to categories.

 :::{attention}
 Hang in there!
 You're almost at the top of the ladder.